Myanmar minister attends Asean defence meeting despite calls to exclude junta

 "(Asean defence ministers') engagement with the junta, which has included military exercises, may likely amount to the aiding and abetting of the junta's war crimes and crimes against humanity," the Asean Parliamentarians for Human Rights network said last week in an open letter signed by more than 650 civil society organisations.

-All 10 Asean defence ministers are also due to meet their Chinese and Japanese counterparts virtually later on Wednesday, Mr Tea Banh said.
+All 10 Asean defence ministers were also due to meet their Chinese and Japanese counterparts virtually later yesterday, Mr Tea Banh said.